bennylabausa05-dev/CCM101-blabausa/Laboratory-03-Multi-Cloud-Explorer/gcp-research.md

 - Running containerized applications with Kubernetes (GKE).
 - Data-heavy startups and research organizations that need high-performance computing at a reasonable cost.

-## Screenshot
-See `screenshots/gcp-homepage.png` for a screenshot of the official Google Cloud homepage/console.

 ## References
 - Google Cloud overview (Regions, zones, universes) – https://cloud.google.com/docs/overview